-One piece I'm especially drawn to is Reverie with it's circular repeating background frame, it's detail face shading and the minimal shading on the cloth.
-Your initial focus in on the whole piece with the bold frame.
-The circle refocuses your eyes towards the model and then the details in the face bring you closer in to her beauty.
+One piece I'm especially drawn to is Reverie, with its circular repeating background frame, its detail face shading, and the minimal shading on the cloth.
+Your initial focus is on the whole piece with the bold frame.
+The circle refocuses your eyes towards the model, and then the details in the face bring you closer in to her beauty.

-Another piece in a similar composition is Zodiac and what I especially like of this piece is the way the hair has been illustrated.
-With those Art Nouveau swirls that go beyond the circle frame, it's simply beautiful and adds to it's elegance.
-The line art doesn't go around each strand, but around the whole of the strands together.
+Another piece in a similar composition is Zodiac, and what I especially like about this piece is the way the hair has been illustrated.
+With those Art Nouveau swirls that go beyond the circle frame, it's simply beautiful and adds to its elegance.
+The line art doesn't go around each strand, but around all of the strands together.

 As with the majority of my work, I'm going to be using a stock image.
-If you're a regular Vectortuts+ reader, you'll recognize this stock image by Natalie Paquette
+If you're a regular Tuts+ reader, you'll recognize this stock image by Natalie Paquette.

 Open up the stock image in Photoshop and use the Crop Tool (C) to trim the edges.
 Drag and drop the "Background" layer onto the Create a New Layer icon to duplicate it.